Why I’ll Never Complain About Turning Another Year Older

 My scars are souvenirs from times I tested boundaries, pushed personal limits, and learned about caution, risk, and judgment.

-My once-toned legs have been softened over the years by less gym visits and more giggling bodies piled onto my lap for bedtime stories, or late night, starry-skied cuddles.
+My once-toned legs have been softened over the years by fewer gym visits and more giggling bodies piled onto my lap for bedtime stories, or late night, starry-skied cuddles.

 My tummy, at one time lean and flat, found its purpose as a safe-haven for two little humans to evolve from tiny bundles of cells into babies, my babies, ready to enter this world.
 Now squishy and round, it serves as a soft landing for tickle fights and frequently a pillow for my wildly-coiffed boys, while they watch clouds shift in the sky on lazy-park-Saturdays.